MiKL-B/note-taking-app/README.md

 - Change theme in the settings window
 - Change language in the settings window
 - Change font in the settings window
+- Change font size in the settings window
 - Toggle preview markdown
 - View both text / markdown
 - Notifications (just information)